Most interesting landmarks of Kosovo

 - Terzijski Bridge – Gjakova.
 Bridge in Ottoman style, built in the 15th century.
 The 190 m long bridge has 11 arches.

 - Vojinoviča Bridge – Mitrovica.
 The oldest bridge in Kosovo, built in the late 13th – early 14th century.
 Bridge is 135 m long, has 9 arches and now it does not have any river under it – river has changed its course.

 - Hadum Mosque – Gjakova.
 This ornate mosque was built in 1594/1595.
 Interior is adorned with arabesques.

 - National Library of Kosovo – Priština.
 Library building with very unusual architecture.
 It was constructed in 1982 and has 99 domes and is covered with metal net.

-Country has impressive natural heritage – breathtaking mountain scenery hides numerous caves, gorges and canyons, waterfalls.
+The country has impressive natural heritage – breathtaking mountain scenery hides numerous caves, gorges, and canyons, waterfalls.

 Featured: Visoki Dečani Monastery

 Possibly the greatest collection of medieval Serbian art is located in Visoki Dečani Monastery – large medieval monastery.
 Political controversies have accompanied the history of this splendid monastery up to this day but the art in it shows the best side of humanity.

 This contoured, GPS compatible map at 1:60,000 covers a 192-km long cross-border hiking circuit in the mountains of Albania, Kosovo and Montenegro.
 The reverse provides detailed notes and route-profiles.
 The 10-day circuit which starts in Thethi in Albania, crosses the wildest and the most untouched mountain range in the Balkans, the Prokletije or the Albanian Alps.